freenas/freenas-docs/userguide/tasks.rst

 When a cloud sync task has run, :literal:`SUCCESS`, :literal:`FAILURE`, or :literal:`ABORTED` is shown. :literal:`ABORTED` is shown when a cloud sync was stopped before completion.
-If a cloud sync task has failed, a short description of why it failed is displyed after :literal:`FAILURE`.
+If a cloud sync task failed, a short description of why it failed is displayed after :literal:`FAILURE`.
 Click the status of the cloud sync task to open the :guilabel:`Logs` window.
 This window displays logs related to the task that ran.
 Click :guilabel:`DOWNLOAD LOGS` to open a popup